 Make sure you visit Neuschwanstein Castle.
 This bewitching white fortress towers over the Hohenschwangau valley, offering splendid panoramas of the autumnal Alpine scenery from its height.

 An unbeatable, pocket-sized guide to Munich, packed with insider tips and ideas, colour maps, top 10 lists, and a lamina...

 If you haven’t visited this year’s European Capital of Culture yet, autumn is the time to go.
 While the weather remains balmy, the summer crowds have disappeared, allowing you to explore this UNESCO World Heritage Site in peace.

 Fall also sees Valletta play host to an array of exciting festivals.
 At the end of September, the streets come alive for Science in the City, with everything from music and art installations to live experiments and talks.
 In October, the dramatic Grand Harbour will fill with over 100 colourful boats for the start of the Rolex Middle Sea Race, now in its 50th year.

 If there’s one celebration you shouldn’t miss, it’s Notte Bianca, Malta’s biggest annual arts and culture festival.
 For one night only, Valletta’s streets and piazzas become venues for theatre, dance and musical concerts, while the city’s state palaces and museums open their doors free of charge.
 Make sure you’re well rested for the evening – festivities have been known to continue into the early hours.

-An unbeatable, pocket-sized travel guide, packed with insider tips and ideas, colour maps, top 10 lists and a laminated ...
+An unbeatable, pocket-sized guide to Malta and Gozo, packed with insider tips and ideas, colour maps, top 10 lists and a...